freedomofpress/dangerzone.rocks/src/about.md

 You can find the code for the Mac, Windows, Linux graphical app and the Docker container here: [https://github.com/freedomofpress/dangerzone](https://github.com/freedomofpress/dangerzone)

-_Dangerzone is released under the MIT license.
-It was developed by Micah Lee at First Look Media and is now a project of [Freedom of the Press Foundation.](https://freedom.press/)_
+_Dangerzone is released under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
+It was developed by Micah Lee at First Look Media and is now a project of [Freedom of the Press Foundation](https://freedom.press/)._

 </div>
 </div>